-Candidates must use our application form and applications received in any other format will not be accepted and will be null and void.
+- 1. A comprehensive CV (not to exceed 3 pages to include Education Details and Work History in chronological order) - 2.
+Application form must use our application form and applications received in any other format will not be accepted.
 All sections of the form must be fully completed.
-Failure to complete the application as set out in this section could render the application void.